 Bertoia emigrated to America in 1930.
 He studied at the Cass Technical High School in Detroit and trained on a scholarship at the Cranbrook Academy of Art, Michigan.
-From 1939 to 1943, he set up a metal workshop and began to teach jewelry and metal working.
+From 1939 to 1943, he set up a metal workshop and began to teach jewelry and metal craftsmanship.
 In 1943, he worked with Charles and Ray Eames for the Evans Product Company where they experimented on molded-plywood seating.
-In 1950, he established a studio in Pennsylvania and introduced his famous ‘Diamond’ chair made of welded steel lattice work.
+In 1950, he established a studio in Pennsylvania and introduced his famous ‘Diamond’ chair made of welded steel lattice-work.
 The success was immediate and in the mid-50’s the royalties he received for these chairs allowed him to devote himself exclusively to his sculpting career.